John Staup wants you.

 “I don’t understand how people couldn’t enjoy that.”

 He said that outlook may be influenced by his sports background.
 His philosophy has always been about the team and their success, not his own.

 “As a team, if you’re able to develop that weaker link, you’re becoming better and stronger as an organization,” Staup said.
 “It gives me a huge sense of pride.”

 Helping others is a leading driver for his department’s strategic goals.
 He said his team works to push OPPD’s capabilities further and enhance its workforce.
 They do that by hiring applicants who are technically competent, critical thinkers, and align with OPPD’s mission and core values.

 As an avid sports fan, Staup’s love of sports continues, especially for the University of Nebraska.
-But his time away from work also involves doing a lot of reading about digital marketing, the user experience and metrics-based management.
+But his time away from work also involves a lot of reading about digital marketing, the user experience and metrics-based management.